 Leg lengthening is only possible by one millimeter per day, and the bone takes another two to three days per millimeter to set.
 An extension of three centimeters therefore takes four to six months.
 An "external stabilization system" (e.g. the Ilizarow device) must remain attached to the patient's leg for this time.

-For the patient, this means daily cleaning of the wounds and the apparatus, restrictions in mobility and clothing, as well as regular checks by the doctor.
+For the patient, this means daily cleaning of the wounds and the apparatus, restrictions in mobility and clothing, as well as regular checks by the doctor. - Leg lengthening with intramedullary nails:

 Leg extensions are even easier with extendable intramedullary nails, the latest development in this field.
 Extensions of up to 8 cm are possible.
 The external stabilization apparatus, which is a nuisance for the patient, is no longer necessary.
 How does this system work: The thigh or lower leg bone is severed at the planned location and stabilized with an intramedullary nail.
 The special thing about this nail is that it can be extended.
 A built-in ratchet mechanism converts small rotary movements into length gains via a threaded rod.
 For the patient, months of being disabled by an external stabilization apparatus are no longer necessary.
 Our experience shows that although this system is more comfortable for the patient, it means less flexibility for the practitioner.
 All corrections must be determined at the time of nail implantation.
 Post-corrections are no longer possible.
-The planned extension is set on the nail and the patient's progress is monitored by means of a sensor system.
+The planned extension is set on the nail and the patient's progress is monitored by means of a sensor system. - Simple bow legs can be safely corrected with new implants:

 Less pronounced axis errors such as bow and knot legs are usually not so cosmetically annoying.
 Nevertheless, they mean an increased risk of developing joint problems.
 A poor mechanical axis can lead to premature cartilage wear, i.e. osteoarthritis, by overloading a section of the knee joint.
 Correction of the leg axis is the surgical method of choice for joint-preserving arthrosis prophylaxis and therapy.
 Simple corrections are carried out one time, i.e. in one operation.
 How does this happen: The bone is cut at the planned point and reconnected in the corrected position using modern, extremely stable plate systems.
 The patient is allowed to get up again the next day and put some weight on it.
 He can usually leave the hospital after less than a week.
 If necessary, an anterior cruciate ligament repair or cartilage surgery (cartilage transplantation and implantation of cultivated cartilage) can be carried out in one session.
 Surgical bone correction should be more than a cosmetic procedure for the patient.
 It is supposed to improve and restore the function of a part of the body and thus enable a life without pain.